mmaroti/tasync/README.md

 In this example we crate two future values (`a` and `b`) that become available in 100 and 200 ms, then invoke the divide function which will throw an exception.
-The future result of the division is stored in `c`.
+The future result of the division is return from the `test` function.
 When this value becomes available then we display the error trace on the console.
-Running this in node.js will display a stack trace where line 15 would be pointing to the variable assignment to `c` and line 8 would point to the `throw` statement.
+Running this in node.js ill display a stack trace where line 15 would be pointing to the return statement and line 7 would point to the `throw` statement.

 ```
 Error: divide by zero
-    at divide (~/tasync/test/teststack.js:8:10)
+    at divide (~/tasync/test/teststack.js:7:9)
 *** callback ***
-    at test (~/tasync/test/teststack.js:15:17)
+    at test (~/tasync/test/teststack.js:15:16)
+    at Object.trycatch (~/tasync/lib/tasync.js:435:16)
-    at Object.<anonymous> (~/tasync/test/teststack.js:23:1)
+    at Object.<anonymous> (~/tasync/test/teststack.js:18:8)
     at Module._compile (module.js:441:26)
     at Object..js (module.js:459:10)
     at Module.load (module.js:348:32)
     at Function._load (module.js:308:12)
     at Array.0 (module.js:479:10)
-    at EventEmitter._tickCallback (node.js:192:41)
 ```

 ## Caching example